-2024 Warrant Inducement
+2024 February Warrant Inducement

-On February 12, 2024, the Company entered into an Inducement Letter with certain holders of existing warrants to purchase up to an aggregate of 3,601,752 shares of the Company's common stock issued to the holders in connection with the 2023 May Offering.
-Pursuant to the Inducement Letter, the holders agreed to exercise for cash their existing warrants to purchase an aggregate of 3,601,752 shares of Common Stock at a reduced exercise price of \$1.31 per share in consideration of the Company's agreement to issue new unregistered Series A Warrants (the "Series A Warrants") to purchase up to 3,601,752 shares of Common Stock at a reduced exercise price of \$1.31 per share in consideration of the Company's agreement to issue new unregistered Series A Warrants (the "Series A Warrants") to purchase up to 3,601,752 shares of Common Stock (collectively, the "New Warrant Shares").
-The Series A Warrants have an exercise price of \$1.06 per share and have a term equal to eighteen months from the date of issuance.
-The Series B Warrants have an exercise price of \$1.06 per share and will expire on May 12, 2028.
-The gross proceeds to the Company from the exercise of the warrants were approximately \$4.7 million, prior to deducting placement agent fees and estimated offering expenses.
-The closing of the offering occurred on February 14, 2024.
+In February 2024, we entered into an Inducement Letter with certain holders of existing warrants to purchase up to an aggregate of 240,120 shares of our common stock issued to the holders in connection with the 2023 May Offering.
+Pursuant to the Inducement Letter, the holders agreed to exercise for cash their existing warrants to purchase an aggregate of 240,120 shares of Common Stock at a reduced exercise price of \$19.65 per share in consideration of our agreement to issue new unregistered Series A Warrants to purchase up to 240,120 shares of Common Stock and new unregistered Series B Warrants to purchase up to 240,120 shares of Common Stock.
+The Series A Warrants have an exercise price of \$15.90 per share and have a term equal to eighteen months from the date of issuance.
+The Series B Warrants have an exercise price of \$15.90 per share and will expire on May 12, 2028.
+The gross proceeds to us from the exercise of the warrants were approximately \$4.7 million, prior to deducting placement agent fees and estimated offering expenses.

-In connection with the execution of the Inducement Letter, the Company entered into a waiver related to the 2023 Notes' SPA it had entered into as of October 23, 2023.
-The SPA contained restrictions on the Company's ability to undertake certain transactions, which included entering into the Inducement Letter.
-The Waiver permitted the Company to enter into the Inducement Letter but required repayment of the remaining \$0.5 million of investor held notes issued under the SPA with a premium of \$0.5 million following closing of the transaction contemplated thereby.
+In connection with the execution of the Inducement Letter, we entered into a waiver related to the 2023 Notes' SPA it had entered into as of October 23, 2023.
+The SPA contained restrictions on our ability to undertake certain transactions, which included entering into the Inducement Letter.
+The Waiver permitted us to enter into the Inducement Letter but required repayment of the remaining \$0.5 million of investor held notes issued under the SPA with a premium of \$0.5 million following closing of the inducement transaction.

-The Company utilized an exclusive placement agent for the 2024 Warrant Inducement and incurred approximately \$0.5 million in legal fees and other closing costs.
-Additionally, the Company issued to the placement agent as compensation unregistered warrants to purchase up to 252,123 shares of Common Stock, equal to 7.0% of the aggregate number of shares of Common Stock (or warrants) placed in the transaction.
-The placement agent warrants expire on May 12, 2028, and have an exercise price of \$1.6375 per share of Common Stock (equal to 125% of the reduced exercise price per Existing Warrant).
+We utilized an exclusive placement agent for the 2024 Warrant Inducement and incurred approximately \$0.3 million in legal fees and other closing costs.
+Additionally, we issued to the placement agent as compensation unregistered warrants to purchase up to 16,811 shares of Common Stock, equal to 7.0% of the aggregate number of shares of Common Stock (or warrants) placed in the transaction.
+The placement agent warrants expire on May 12, 2028, and have an exercise price of \$24.5625 per share of Common Stock (equal to 125% of the reduced exercise price per Existing Warrant).